michaelshewbread/cs260/README.md

 I used a few different fonts and colors, trying to keep a consistent palette.
 ### Application images
 The pages feature a couple hand-crafted images along with some pure css ones.
 I think they look passable.

+## HTML Deliverable
+### Login
+Saves username to local storage and applies it to the live leaderboard in the main game.

+### Database
+Placeholder data for the leaderboard will be replaced with database data later.

+### WebSocket
+There is placeholder data in the live leaderboard that will be replaced with other player data layer.
+The positioning system saves player position independent of the map position, so these (x,y) positions can be sent over a websocket to give accurate positions of other players.

+### Application logic
+Not everything is here, but several of the most important features are.
+This includes:
+* Ground and tree map layering
+* Live leaderboard functionality
+* Correct player movement and positioning, even when window is resized
+* Correct player rotation when in full screen, still working on allowing it to work after resizing window
+* Basic throwing mechanics
+* Interactable health bar, though nothing affects it right now.